steharr/ms2-/README.md

    As a result of this decision, I had to use some slightly complex syntax when looping through the game grid **cells**.
 The **.forEach** method I used resulted in a callback function being used inside my original for loop.
 This is why the linter highlighted this warning to me.
 To improve the semantics, I changed the syntax for the **.forEach** loop from a callback function syntax to a arrow function syntax.
 Previously it was **".forEach(function (cell) .."** and I changed it to **".forEach((cell) .."**.
 Even though this did not remove the warning from the linter, I felt it was sufficient to make the code easier to understand as **".forEach((cell) .."** makes it more clear that the computer is working through each cell.

 ### HTML Validator Results
-In order to validate the quality of my CSS Code, I passed it through the [W3C HTML Validator](https://validator.w3.org/) for both pages of my site to ensure there were no major issues.
+In order to validate the quality of my HTML Code, I passed it through the [W3C HTML Validator](https://validator.w3.org/) for both pages of my site to ensure there were no major issues.
 The only error message I got was linked to the **game.html** page of the site

 #### Error Messages

 *Bad Value Error*

 <img src="assets/documents/testing/html_validator_error1.png" alt="html validator error" width="600"/>

 This error was caused by a `script` element I was using in the game.html page of the site.
 The element contained backslash characters which I changed to forward slashes to correct this error.

 ### HTML Validator Final Results